 Responsibility for the reading materials of juveniles rests with their parents or legal guardians.
 Selection of adult materials will not be limited by the possibility that personally unacceptable books may come into the possession of young people.

 Persons or organizations seeking the removal of materials must fill out a Reconsideration Request Form and discuss the matter with the Library Director.
 The Director will determine the retention or withdrawal of challenged materials.
 Requests for appeal must be made in writing to the President of the Board of Trustees.
 Final determination will be made by the full Board of Trustees.

-This policy was reviewed and approved by the Board of Trustees.
+These policies were reviewed and approved by the library Board of Trustees.